StackExchange/blackbox/README.md

 gpg --gen-key
 ```

 Pick defaults for encryption settings, 0 expiration.
 Pick a VERY GOOD passphrase.
 Store a backup of the private key someplace secure.
 For example, keep the backup copy on a USB drive that is locked in safe.
-Or, at least put it on a machine secure machine with little or no internet access, full-disk-encryption, etc. Your employer probably has rules about how to store such things.
+Or, at least put it on a secure machine with little or no internet access, full-disk-encryption, etc. Your employer probably has rules about how to store such things.

 Now that you have a GPG key, add yourself as an admin: